SAIL Amsterdam Tickets

 • Bring binoculars or zoom your camera lens to get a closer look at the ship details, rigging, and onboard activities from the shore or a crowded boat.

-• If you want to board the tall ships, go in the morning because the lines get long fast, especially for iconic vessels like the Stad Amsterdam or Belem.
+• If you want to board the tall ships, go in the morning because the lines get long fast, especially for iconic vessels.

 • Many crew members love sharing stories, so don’t be shy!
 Ask questions and learn about life at sea and ship traditions.